Afghan conflict: Post-9/11 era

-By 2014, it had been estimated that 1,405,111 to 2,084,468 people had been killed over the duration of the Afghanistan conflict.
+By 2014, adding different estimates of casualties for some of these individual conflicts together, 1,405,111 to 2,084,468 people had been killed over the duration of the Afghanistan conflict.

 Prelude

 Kingdom of Afghanistan

 From 1933 to 1973, the Kingdom of Afghanistan experienced a lengthy period of peace and relative stability.
 It was ruled as a monarchy by King Zahir Shah, who belonged to the Afghan Musahiban Barakzai dynasty.
 In the 1960s, Afghanistan as a constitutional monarchy held limited parliamentary elections.

 Republic of Afghanistan

-Shah was overthrown by his cousin Mohammed Daoud Khan in July 1973, after discontent with the monarchy grew in the urban areas of Afghanistan.
+Shah was overthrown by his cousin Mohammad Daoud Khan in July 1973, after discontent with the monarchy grew in the urban areas of Afghanistan.
 The country had experienced several droughts, and charges of corruption and poor economic policies were leveled against the ruling dynasty.
 Khan abolished the monarchy and declared the Republic of Afghanistan, and he became the first President of Afghanistan.
 He was supported by a faction of the People's Democratic Party of Afghanistan (PDPA), Afghanistan's communist party, which was founded in 1965 and enjoyed a strong relationship with the Soviet Union.
 In The Rise of the Taliban in Afghanistan: Mass Mobilization, Civil War, and the Future of the Region, Neamatollah Nojumi writes: "The establishment of the Republic of Afghanistan increased the Soviet investment in Afghanistan and the PDPA influence in the government's military and civil bodies."

 In 1976, alarmed by the growing power of the PDPA and the party's strong affiliation with the Soviet Union, Khan tried to scale back the PDPA's influence.
 He dismissed PDPA members from their government posts, appointed conservative elements instead and finally announced the dissolution of the PDPA, arresting senior party members.
-On 27 April 1978, the PDPA and military units loyal to the PDPA revolted and killed Khan, his immediate family and bodyguards in a violent coup during the battle to seize control of the capital, Kabul, in the Saur Revolution.
-As the PDPA had chosen a weekend holiday to conduct the coup, when many government employees were having a day off, Khan was not able to fully activate the well-trained armed forces which remained loyal to him to counter the coup.